JaeryoungLee/JaeryoungLee.github.io/content/research-projects/fgo/index.md

 </details>
 ---

 GNSS signals are significantly degraded in urban environments due to frequent signal blockage and multipath errors caused by tall buildings in urban canyons.
-The Factor Graph Optimization (FGO)-based positioning algorithm iteratively searches for the optimal position by minimizing the measurement residuals—i.e., the difference between the estimated and actual measurements.

-FGO is derived from Maximum a Posteriori (MAP) estimation and is connected to non-linear least squares through factorization.
+The Factor Graph Optimization (FGO)-based positioning algorithm iteratively searches for the optimal position by minimizing the measurement residuals—i.e., the difference between the estimated and actual measurements.FGO is derived from Maximum a Posteriori (MAP) estimation and is connected to non-linear least squares through factorization.
 For a more detailed derivation, please refer to [this section].

 *diagram*